Muskankhosla/MuskanKhosla/README.md

 <h1 align="center">🙋 Hi, I'm Muskan </h1>
 <h3 align="center"> :woman_student:A passionate Computer Science Engineering Student  ! !</h3>
-I am a FULLSTACK Developer looking to solve real world Problems .I have  passion for learning and sharing my knowledge with others as publically as possible .
+I am a FULLSTACK Developer looking to solve real world Problems .
+I have  passion for learning and sharing my knowledge with others as publically as possible .
 If you found value in something , please feel free to give a Shoutout .
 I am a passionate , self-taught full stack web developer and a freelance software engineer from India .
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces .
 I take great care in the experience, architecture, and code quality of the things I build.
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 [![Muskan's github activity graph](https://activity-graph.herokuapp.com/graph?username=Muskankhosla&theme=xcode)](https://github.com/Muskankhosla/github-readme-activity-graph)